 In the most recent project, I was, officially, the “trainer and facilitator” of our workers.
 This means that I:

 - Provided continual instruction to improve the skills of our workers

 - Facilitated the workers and the carrying out of the project in general

 - Regularly improved upon our technologies, with particular focus on local affordability, local maintainability, local accessibility of materials, simplicity (for local reproduction), durability, and effectiveness

 - Checked and documented work for quality control, technological improvement, and reporting

-Our project is located in Becho Woreda and Dawo Woreda, which are two large, adjacent rural counties in the South West Showa zone of the Oromia region in Ethiopia.
-It is a relatively flat, purely agricultural region.
+Our original project is located in Becho Woreda and Dawo Woreda, which are two large, adjacent rural counties in the South West Showa zone of the Oromia region in Ethiopia.
+We are now expanding to new parts of the country.